mothur/mothur.github.io/_wiki/mothur_v.1.29.0.md

 Looking ahead, with the next release we should have a vetted SOP for analyzing Illumina data.
 Preliminary indications are that we get comparable sequence length to 454 that is just as good (or better) but a lot more reads.
-We\'re also working with various people to generate similar SOPs for the new 454 flow structure and IonTorrent data.
+We're also working with various people to generate similar SOPs for the new 454 flow structure and IonTorrent data.
 Sorry all of this has taken us so long.

-We\'re excited for 2013 and the future of mothur.
-Please let us know if there\'s anything missing or if there\'s something you think others would benefit from having in mothur!
+We're excited for 2013 and the future of mothur.
+Please let us know if there's anything missing or if there's something you think others would benefit from having in mothur!

 ## New commands